hackrack/javascript/week_4/d4/whats_next.md

 ## What's Next

 Congrats on making it through Bootcamp Prep!
-You've worked really hard over the pass month, but this is only the beginning of your programming careers!
+You've worked really hard over the past month, but this is only the beginning of your programming careers!
 The next step is your bootcamp interviews.

 ### Post-Course Studying